emilioMaddalena/not_just_tires/README.md

 - [x] Create a half-decent form page.
 - [ ] Create an user autentication page.
 - [ ] Retrieve the data and store it in the SQL DB.
-- [ ] Create a history page with the last N entries.
+- [x] Create a history page with the last N entries.
-- [ ] Implement an entry deletion feature.
+- [x] Implement an entry deletion feature.

+- [ ] Adapt the form page to add multiple items to the same transaction.